 So one person slides a big stone with just the right amount of pressure down the ice toward a target, then a duo of fellow teammates, each with ice brooms, start frantically sweeping the ice in front of the stone down the lane, and all the while, a fourth person close to the target is yelling instructions at the sweepers … but to what purpose?
 This author cannot say.

-Whatever quirky antics you choose to follow this Winter Olympics, the Texas personal injury attorneys at Williams & Brown LLP hope you enjoy it while it lasts!
+Whatever quirky antics you choose to follow this Winter Olympics, the Texas personal injury attorneys at Brown Trial Firm, PLLC hope you enjoy it while it lasts!